msteveb/tmake/README.md

 Future Plans
 ------------
-While the proof-of-concept works very well, performance is an issue.
+While the proof-of-concept works very well, performance can be an issue for large projects.
 I expect that a production version will use a C/C++ implementation for the core build engine, with an embedded Jim Tcl interpreter for scripting.

-This should also make it easier to support parallel builds.

 Known Issues
 ------------